On galaxy rotation curves from a continuum mechanics approach to modified gravity: Dark matter density profiles

-In deriving this result, we made the assumptions that $\varepsilon$ and $h$ are of the same order.
+To have an idea of the possible values of $\beta$, we must recall that in deriving these results, we made the assumptions that $\varepsilon$ and $h$ are of the same order.
 This is equivalent to the parameter $\beta$ being of the order one, $\beta \simeq O(1)$.
 We must check this assumption is indeed valid.
 This is a crucial check to the validity of our result.
 So far, we have derived and solved the modified field equations making a variety of assumptions to treat certain quantities as being small.
 Next, we will see that our results are consistent with various galaxies.
 Now, we are using best fit estimates of the NFW profile parameters $R_{s}$ and $\rho_0$ from the 19 galaxies spanning four orders of magnitude of mass given in~\cite{Navarro:1995iw}.
 We find estimates of $\beta$ in the range $1 < \beta < 5$.
 These galaxies provide strong evidence that $\beta$ is indeed of $O(1)$.
 This in turn justifies our assumptions and shows the NFW profile can appear somewhat naturally in our theory.
+Note that these values of $\beta$ only satisfy the above Solar System constraints by one order of magnitude.
+This implies that in principle the theory could be tested and possibly falsified by future experiments.

 It is well known that the NFW profile has some shortcomings and does not accurately describe the rotation curves of many galaxies~\cite{deBlok:2009sp,Castignani:2012sr}.
 We will therefore consider other density profiles in the context of our model.